IncrementFi/Oracle/README.md

         + the address the contract which will use the price
         + project name and purpose to use the price

-2. Mint the PriceReader resource by the specific oraclee contract and store it in local storage.
+2. Mint the PriceReader resource by the specific oraclee contract and save it in local storage.
     * example: `cadence/transactions/reader/mint_local_price_reader.example.cdc`

 3. Get the median price via the PriceReader resource.